What is the Metaverse?

 Metaverse Products and Services

-Facebook’s rebrand to “Meta” in November 2021 was a move to position themselves as a digital leader for rebranding old tech, selling the benefits of new tech, and capturing the imaginations of investors.
+Facebook’s rebrand to “Meta” in November 2021 was a move to position itself as a digital leader for rebranding old tech, selling the benefits of new tech, and capturing the imaginations of investors.
 Many companies, including Microsoft, Snap, and Nike have envisioned the Metaverse as a digital economy where users would have the ability to buy, sell, and create goods.
 Some of the products and services include:

 This ground-breaking transformation for digital marketing already has hundreds of millions of active users.
 As of March 2022, the Metaverse reached approximately 400 million unique monthly active users with 83.5% of the total market aged 18 and under.